tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 not a threat in their environment.
 Clients MUST be prepared to do a cookie exchange with every handshake.

+An on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
+This attack is of concern when there is a large asymmetry of request/response message sizes.

 With the exception of order protection and non-replayability, the security guarantees for DTLS 1.3 are the same as TLS 1.3.
 While TLS always provides order protection and non-replayability, DTLS does not provide order protection